How to make (almost) anything

 There are no formal prerequisites for this course.
 A completed course on programming such as "Introductory Programming" will be helpful but is not mandatory.

 It is recommended to have taken the IxD Workshop Courses (Basic access, Laser license and 3D printing license) https://ixdlab.itu.dk/ixd-workshop-introduction-courses/.
 These courses will allow you to use the IxD and REAL workshops during the course.
 However, we will run special courses for the students who did not take them.

 After the course, the student should be able to:

 - analyse and compare the main manufacturing methods

 - model 3D parts and assemblies using Computer Aided Design (CAD) Software at beginner level

 - select the best manufacturing process for a component

 - design simple electronic systems and circuit boards

-- use different manufacturing tools to produce parts
+- Use different manufacturing techniques on custom-designed parts

 The course is divided into two parts: